CGHoussem/dijkstra-gui/README.md

     - Connect Tool (Connecting nodes)
     - Delete Tool (Deleting nodes therefore it's connections)
   - The ability to customize nodes (text / color / its connections weights)
+  - Console Log of the shortest path from a chosen node to all other nodes

 ### Tech